bicarbon8/automated-functional-testing/packages/aft-ui-browsers/README.md

     }
 }
 ```
-- **browserstackconfig** - only required if referencing `browserstack-browser-session-generator-plugin` in the `pluginNames` array of the `browsersessiongeneratorpluginmanager` section of your `aftconfig.json` file
+- **browserstackconfig** - only required if referencing `browserstack-browser-session-generator-plugin` in the `pluginNames` array of the `browsersessiongeneratormanager` section of your `aftconfig.json` file
   - **user** - [REQUIRED] the BrowserStack username for the account to be used
   - **key** - [REQUIRED] the BrowserStack accesskey for the account to be used
   - **resolution** - a `string` containing a valid resolution for your BrowserStack session like: `1024x768` _(defaults to no value so BrowserStack will choose)_
   - **local** - a `boolean` value indicating if sessions should connect via an already running BrowserStack _Local_ VPN _(defaults to false)_
   - **localIdentifier** - a `string` containing the BrowserStack _Local_ `localIdentifier` to use when connecting to a _Local_ VPN instance. only required if **local** is set to `true` and your _Local_ VPN instance is using a `localIdentifier`
-- **browserstackbrowsersessiongeneratorplugin** - only required if referencing `browserstack-browser-session-generator-plugin` in the `pluginNames` array of the `browsersessiongeneratorpluginmanager` section of your `aftconfig.json` file
+- **browserstackbrowsersessiongeneratorplugin** - only required if referencing `browserstack-browser-session-generator-plugin` in the `pluginNames` array of the `browsersessiongeneratormanager` section of your `aftconfig.json` file
   - **platform** - a `TestPlatform` string used to define what OS and Browser combination is to be generated
   - **url** - an alternative url for BrowserStack's grid hub _(defaults to `https://hub-cloud.browserstack.com/wd/hub/` if not specified)_
   - **capabilities** - an `object` containing keys and values to be used when creating your BrowserStack Session. this can be used to override default capabilities or to add additional ones _(defaults to none)_
-- **saucelabsconfig** - only required if referencing `sauce-labs-browser-session-generator-plugin` in the `pluginNames` array of the `browsersessiongeneratorpluginmanager` section of your `aftconfig.json` file
+- **saucelabsconfig** - only required if referencing `sauce-labs-browser-session-generator-plugin` in the `pluginNames` array of the `browsersessiongeneratormanager` section of your `aftconfig.json` file
   - **username** - [REQUIRED] the Sauce Labs username for the account to be used
   - **accesskey** - [REQUIRED] the Sauce Labs accesskey for the account to be used
   - **resolution** - a `string` containing a valid resolution for your Sauce Labs session like: `1024x768` _(defaults to no value so Sauce Labs will choose)_
   - **tunnel** - a `boolean` value indicating if sessions should connect via an already running Sauce Labs tunnel VPN _(defaults to false)_
   - **tunnelId** - a `string` containing the Sauce Labs `tunnelIdentifier` to use when connecting to a tunnel VPN instance. only required if **tunnel** is set to `true` and your tunnel VPN instance is using a `tunnelIdentifier`
-- **saucelabsbrowsersessiongeneratorplugin** - only required if referencing `sauce-labs-browser-session-generator-plugin` in the `pluginNames` array of the `browsersessiongeneratorpluginmanager` section of your `aftconfig.json` file
+- **saucelabsbrowsersessiongeneratorplugin** - only required if referencing `sauce-labs-browser-session-generator-plugin` in the `pluginNames` array of the `browsersessiongeneratormanager` section of your `aftconfig.json` file
   - **platform** - a `TestPlatform` string used to define what OS and Browser combination is to be generated
   - **url** - an alternative url for Sauce Labs' grid hub _(defaults to `https://ondemand.us-east-1.saucelabs.com/wd/hub/` if not specified)_
   - **capabilities** - an `object` containing keys and values to be used when creating your Sauce Labs Session. this can be used to override default capabilities or to add additional ones _(defaults to none)_
-- **seleniumgridsessiongeneratorplugin** - only required if referencing `selenium-grid-session-generator-plugin` in the `pluginNames` array of the `browsersessiongeneratorpluginmanager` section of your `aftconfig.json` file
+- **seleniumgridsessiongeneratorplugin** - only required if referencing `selenium-grid-session-generator-plugin` in the `pluginNames` array of the `browsersessiongeneratormanager` section of your `aftconfig.json` file
   - **platform** - a `TestPlatform` string used to define what OS and Browser combination is to be generated
   - **url** - [REQUIRED] the url of your running Selenium Grid instance
   - **capabilities** - an `object` containing keys and values to be used when creating your Browser Session